Gregory C. "Greg" Sowell

-Previously, Sowell had a successful 29-year law practice that included a wide range of matters but which focused on issues related to business and local government.
+Previously, Sowell had a successful 29-year law practice in Tifton, Georgia, that included a wide range of matters but which focused on issues related to business and local government.
 Sowell represented the city of Tifton for more than 20 years and also served as counsel for the board of education and for the industrial development authority.
 A former municipal judge, he also handled matters for the state of Georgia as a special assistant attorney general for the Georgia Department of Human Resources.
-He was closing counsel for bond and commercial loan packages worth millions of dollars.
+He was closing counsel for many bond and commercial loan packages.
 He also taught business law for many years as an adjunct professor at Abraham Baldwin Agricultural College (ABAC).

 Sowell is a former member of the Board of Governors of the State Bar of Georgia.
 He also served on the Disciplinary Board of the State Bar by appointment of the Georgia Supreme Court.
 An AV rated attorney, Sowell is experienced in alternative dispute resolution as a mediator and has often served as special master in condemnation proceedings.
 He has served as chair of the bar's Member Benefits Committee, and he is an inaugural member of the Main Street Lawyers Committee.
 Additionally, he chaired the Institute of Continuing Legal Education's first seminar on main street lawyering.
 He is also a member of the Lawyers Foundation of Georgia, the Lawyers Club of Atlanta and the Old War Horse Lawyers Club.

 Sowell earned both his Bachelor of Business Administration and Juris Doctor from UGA.
 While a student at Georgia Law, Sowell represented the law school in moot court team competition.
 Additionally, he completed Harvard Law School's Program of Instruction for Lawyers in 2000.